 Be a part of growing food for your Hokie community.
 Find information on volunteer and educational opportunities below.

-The Sustainable Agriculture Practicum (HORT 4984) is taught in the Fall and Spring semesters and provides hands-on experience managing a small scale sustainable farm.
+The Sustainable Agriculture Practicum (HORT 2834) is taught in the Fall and Spring semesters and provides hands-on experience managing a small scale sustainable farm.